8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 	- Negative correlation assets: 20 to 30 percent; target of 25.
 	- Low correlation assets: 15 to 23 percent; target of 19.

-Luckily, because we're using The Universal Portfolio model, things don't change that much, despite many things changing under the hood.
+Compare this to the new stack; we don't change the names for the Mark 2 through 5 because they haven't been released yet (can you tell I do software development, even as a hobby?).
+(The differences are emphasized.)

 - Mark 1.1: Coast FI 1
-	- No change at the top-level, underlying fund allocation, and funds change.
+	- No change at the top level, underlying fund allocation, and funds change.
 - Mark 2: Coast FI 2
+	- No change at the top level.
+Uses the equity fund allocation from Mark 1.1.
 - Mark 3: Coast FI 3
 	- Liabilities: same.
-	- Short-term assets: same.
+	- Short-term: same.
-	- Growth assets: 67 to 97 percent; target of 84.
+	- Growth: 67 to 97 percent; target of 84.
-	- *Negative correlation assets: 8 to 12 percent; target of 10.*
+	- *Negative correlation: 8 to 12 percent; target of 10.*
-	- *Low correlation assets: 0 to 2 percent; target of 0.*
+	- *Low correlation: 0 to 2 percent; target of 0.*
 - Mark 4: Coast FI 4
 	- Liabilities: same.
-	- *Short-term assets: 8 to 12 percent; target 10.*
+	- *Short-term: 8 to 12 percent; target 10.*
-	- Growth assets: 56 to 84 percent; target of 70.
+	- Growth: 56 to 84 percent; target of 70.
-	- Negative correlation assets: same.
+	- Negative correlation: same.
 	- *Low correlation: 8 to 12 percent; target of 10.*
 - Mark 5: Coast FI 5 and beyond
 	- Liabilities: same.
-	- *Short-term assets: 16 to 24; target of 20.*
+	- *Short-term: 16 to 24; target of 20.*
-	- *Growth assets: 32 to 48 percent; target of 40.*
+	- *Growth: 32 to 48 percent; target of 40.*
-	- *Negative correlation assets: 16 to 24 percent; target of 20.*
+	- *Negative correlation: 16 to 24 percent; target of 20.*
-	- *Low correlation assets: 16 to 24 percent; target of 20.*
+	- *Low correlation: 16 to 24 percent; target of 20.*

-Let's look at the proposed fund allocations that make up the Mark 1 portfolio:

-1. 13 percent total stock market fund.
-2. 53 percent small-cap value fund.
-3. 32 percent S&P 500 fund.
-4. 1 percent extended market fund.
-5. 1 percent multi-factor fund.

-These would probably be the same equity fund targets until Mark 4 or 5; if things remain the same.
-Mark 4 or 5 would be something like:

-1. 14 percent total stock market fund.
-2. 54 percent small-cap value fund.
-3. 32 percent S&P 500 fund.

-Most likely from selling the extended market and multi-factor fund to purchase other assets.
-I hope the S&P 500 fund will only be in the tax-deferred accounts.
-As I spend down the tax-deferred accounts, the internal fund allocations would begin shifting to:

-1. 50 percent total stock market fund.
-2. 50 percent small-cap value fund.

-Except for the decision to have 6 percent allocated to cash, I'd be fully in The Golden Butterfly portfolio.
-Of course, that'd be almost 27 years from now, so who knows, really?
+Mark 2 and 3's low correlation targets stay at 0 percent.
+Mark 4 increases low correlation by introducing 10 percent gold (half of The Golden Butterfly's 20 percent) and brings short-term assets to 10 percent by introducing 4 percent short-term treasuries.
+Mark 5, from a Univeral Portfolio perspective, becomes the variation of The Golden Butterfly.
+I say variation only because, at this point, we're planning to modify short-term assets to include cash, and unless I can convince my employer to have a total stock market fund in the 401k plan, the S&P 500 will be there.

+Of course, the world could change dramatically by the time any considerations for short-term treasuries and gold come into play.

+## Health and wellness

+Annual bloodwork came back clear, except the uric acid levels shot up to almost 7.
+I'm back to taking allopurinol.
+Frustrating.

+I started doing some daily exercise movements again, except for the plank and the regular pushups.

 {!! next-previous !!}